StackVista/stackstate-docs/use/concepts/relations.md

 ![Direct relation details](/.gitbook/assets/v51_direct_relation_details.png)

-The **Direct relation details** tab is shown in the StackState UI right panel when a direct relation is selected in the topology visualizer.
-This includes:
+Select a direct relation in the topology visualizer to open the **Direct relation details** tab in the StackState UI right panel.
+This tab includes the following information:

 * **Properties** - metadata, such as the relation type and any labels.
 Click SHOW ALL PROPERTIES to open a pop-up with all details of the relation.
 * **Components** - the source component and target component that the relation connects.